Preparing and Registering S.T.A.B.L.E. Support Instructors

 - In the event of a mixed module post-test score of 3 to 4 wrong, the student is eligible for re-testing under the Learner Course Rules (found in the on-line roster section of the website).
 Upon passing, they may then earn a Learner course completion card.

 STEP 3.
-Once it is determined that the Candidate has a passing pre-test score (≥ 70%) and can proceed with Orientation to Support, a 6th Edition Instructor Manual must be made available for the Candidate’s use during the Orienting to Support Learner Course presentation.
+Once it is determined that the Candidate has a passing pre-assessment score (≥ 70%) and can proceed with Orientation to Support, a 6th Edition Instructor Manual must be made available for the Candidate’s use during the Orienting to Support Learner Course presentation.
 S.T.A.B.L.E. strongly recommends that the Candidate owns their own Instructor Manual so that they may take notes in the manual and have it available whenever they teach.

-During the registration process, which follows the Learner Course utilized to orient the Support Instructor Candidate to the teaching process, the Candidate will need to verify that they followed along in a 6th Edition Instructor Manual.
+During the registration process, which follows the Learner Course utilized to Orient the Candidate to the teaching process, the Candidate will need to verify that they followed along in a 6th Edition Instructor Manual.
 Therefore, it is important to notify the Candidate of this requirement so they may order their own Instructor Manual if one is not being provided by the institution.
 Failure to follow along in an Instructor Manual during the “Orientation to Support” Learner Course presentation will result in denial of the registration form.

 STEP 4.
 The Orientation Full-Length Learner Course and Instructor Team Experience

-- Note: the Support Instructor Candidate is not involved in teaching during the orientation course.
+- Note: the Candidate is not involved in teaching during the orientation course.
 However, they should be involved as much as possible with the course logistics, such as setting up the course, preparing for vignette presentation and testing, and setting up the AV equipment.

-- While the course is in progress, instruct the Instructor Candidate to follow along in their instructor manual.
+- While the course is in progress, instruct the Candidate to follow along in their instructor manual.
 Ask them to write down any questions that arise during the presentation.

 - Review your institution’s plan for S.T.A.B.L.E. program implementation as well as any other pertinent items pertaining to the Support instructor’s involvement with the S.T.A.B.L.E.
 Program.